NCMlab/NCMLabOnlineTools/Readme.md

 e.g. fluency and sentence recall tasks

 # Drawing Capabilities
 Administration is designed for use with touchscreen technologies.
-This allows the participant to perform tasks that require drawing. e.g. trail maming and figure copying tasks.
+This allows the participant to perform tasks that require drawing. e.g. trail making and figure copying tasks.

 # Adaptive Difficulty
 Adaptive difficulty protocols are available for task administration.
 This allows for tasks to adjust their difficulty based on participant responses. e.g. digit span